|Assemblers and Assembly Language|

 The assembler idea, and its symbol table, can help again.
 Instead of using absolute memory addresses why not use symbolic addresses?

 That is use symbols in your programs that the assembler replaces with consistent addresses that it assigns.

 Here the first line isn’t a program instruction – it is an assembler declaration.
 It says that the symbol “PayRate” is to be considered to be a particular byte in memory, i.e. DB = Declare Byte.
 When the programmer writes in the next line MOV AL,PayRate it means replace PayRate with the actual address that it was allocated.

 Notice now that the assembler has taken on a new role in life – it is allocating memory!
 When the assembler translates the program to machine code it has to keep a table that tells it what address “PayRate” corresponds to and it has to allocate an address to “PayRate” when it meets its declaration for the first time.

-In fact this idea is too good to leave there and not only can the “DB” assembler directive tell it to allocate memory it also can tell it what to initialise that memory to - 100H in this example.
-So when the MOV AL,PayRate instruction is obeyed not only does this load AL from an address allocated by the assembler, the contents of the memory location have already been initialised to 100H.
+In fact this idea is too good to leave there and not only can the “DB” assembler directive tell it to allocate memory it also can tell it what to initialize that memory to - 10H in this example.
+So when the MOV AL,PayRate instruction is obeyed not only does this load

 To implement this use of symbolic addressing the assembler has to have a slightly more sophisticated symbol table and back in the early days many a computer science course would spend hours on hash tables and other techniques for fast lookup of symbols.
 Today lookup tables are a solved problem – unless you’re discussing millions and millions of symbols!